 If you aren’t sure about this, it’s better to go with a san serif font, as it’s a little safer to gauge how your readers may feel towards it.
 Your text should not look cluttered, although there is more than just the little extra lines at play here.
 Different fonts also come with different spacing, both between words and between lines.
 There are different widths of the letters, and some are naturally bolder than others.

 Take some time to check out a few different ones and choose something that works for you, and that would suit your target audience.
-Something slightly fancier may be appropriate for an embroidery blog, while something plainer and bolder might be better for a bodybuilding blog.
+Something slightly fancier may be appropriate for an embroidery site, while something plainer and bolder might be better for a bodybuilding blog.

 Step 4: Emphasize The Important Bits of Text